Flosch1006/ev_charging_stations/dataset_description.md

 The most important columns in this dataset are "PLZ, Gemeinde" and "Personenkraftwagen insgesamt".
 The former will be used to join the data with the first dataset.
 The latter will be used as a proxy for the demand for electrical charging stations.

+The challenge with this dataset is its general formatting as it is available as an xls file that contains lots of formatting to make it look pretty.
+There are merged cells, empty columns, empty rows and summary rows, that have to be accounted for.

 ## Zuordnung PLZ Ort
 This dataset is used as a mapping table to combine the aforementioned datasets.
 It contains a mapping from zip codes to administrative districts and is provided by Marco Schochow, a German software developer, on his website [suche-postleitzahl.org](https://www.suche-postleitzahl.org/downloads).
 The raw data is sourced from OpenStreetMap.
 The dataset contains the following columns: